wp-plugins/archives-page/readme.txt

 1. number="" (number of list, example: number="3" will be display 3 latest posts or 3 tags .. etc, see default number in default usage section).
 2. heading="" (heading of title, example: heading="h1" default is h3).
 3. list="" (list type, example: list="ol" default is ul).
-4. title="" (title of list, example: title="Recent Posts" enter title using your languge :) ).
+4. title="" (title of list, example: title="Recent Posts" enter title using your language).
 * See usage to understand me.

 ### Default Usage